Skip to Main Content

 If your research is publicly funded, then you may in fact be obliged to make all of your data available as terms of your grant.
 Most publishers (>90% including all major publishers) do not consider sharing your research outputs on online platforms as prior publication.

-How long will the Research Repository host and retain my public research data for?
+How long will the Research Repository host and retain my public research data?

 Is the Research Repository content indexed by Google Scholar?